 Note: Modifying features like restricting cell data usually requires apps that need root access, so be sure to root your device before installing them.

 Of course, there are other apps that have this function, but these three were tried and tested by thousands of users (including yours truly) and have proven their functionality time and time again.
 Also, there are some Automation apps for Android that can offer this functionality.

 How to turn off cell data for specific apps on iOS?

-Just like Android users, iPhone users have complained about the amount of data that certain apps use in background.
-In order to block background data on iOS device, users will have to take a simple trip to the settings menu.
+Just like Android users, iPhone users have complained about the amount of data that certain apps use in the background.
+In order to block background data on an iOS device, users must take a simple trip to the settings menu.

 1. Use the dedicated feature in iOS 7

-If you want to turn any of these apps off, just tap the toggle that is next to them and from here on out, they will not be able to connect to the Internet using cell data, but will wait for you to open them or to connect to a WiFi network.
+If you want to turn any of these apps off, tap the toggle that is next to them, and from here on out, they will not be able to connect to the Internet using cell data but will wait for you to open them or to connect to a WiFi network.

 2. Disable “Fetch New Data”

-Modifying this feature is pretty straight forward, just navigate to “Settings“, then tap on “Mail, Contacts, and Calendars” and look for the “Fetch New Data” option.
-Tap on it and it will open a new window where you have the different intervals that it should sync.
+Modifying this feature is pretty straightforward, just navigate to “Settings,” then tap on “Mail, Contacts, and Calendars” and look for the “Fetch New Data” option.
+Tap on it and it will open a new window where you have different intervals that it should sync.
 From here, select “Manual” and you are all done.